Speed Up Your WordPress Site with WP Super Cache and Autoptimize

 Autoptimize is a very powerful tool, but it’s definitely not for beginners.
 Make sure to follow me step by step here and set the options strictly to avoid any problems.

 In case you turned the Image Performance during the installation of Jetpack, turn it off.
 We will use Autoptimize instead and these two don’t like each other.
+Make sure that Image Performance is turned off

 Again, start with installing and activating the plugin.